Last Updated on

 Growing Grape Vines at Home.
-A list of Grape Vines you can grow in your backyard.
-Grape vines tolerate poor soils but will do better with good loamy well-drained soils.
-Caliche or hard types soils are not ideal for the growing of grape vines.
+A list of Grape Vines you can grow in your backyard in and around the southwest.
+Most grapevines tolerate poor soils but will do better with good loamy well-drained soils.
+Caliche or hard types soils are not ideal for the growing of grapevines.

 How to Grow Grapes at home

-Most varieties of grape vines will grow almost anywhere in the U.S. When is the best time to plant them?
+Most varieties of grapevines will grow almost anywhere in the U.S. When is the best time to plant them?
 Early spring is best.
-However, you can plant them any time of the year.
+However, you can plant them at any time of the year.

 A list of Wine Grapes (Vinifera)